0xnenlabs/SageAI/README.md

 </a>
 </p>

-SageAI provides a structured approach to managing ChatGPT function calls through a modular, file-based organization, streamlining the categorization and handling of functions.

 ## Key Features

-- Organization through file-centric functions.
+- Organization through file-centric functions, organized in directories.
 - Strong typing for functions using Pydantic.
 - Built-in in-memory FAISS vector database, with the option to integrate your own.
 - Easily test each function with an associated test.json file, supporting both unit and integration tests.